 When connecting two cabinets to each other, line up the face frames and clamp them together.
 Both cabinets should be fastened to the wall at this point, but you may have to loosen one cabinet or the other to get the frames to line up perfectly.
 Jerome prefers hand-screw clamps because they don’t flex, and less flex means a tighter grip.
-Predrill a 1/8-in. hole before screwing them together with a 2-1/2-in. screw.
+Predrill a 1/8-inch hole before screwing them together with a 2-1/2-inch screw.
 Choose the less noticeable cabinet of the two for drilling and placing the screw head.

 Use a block of wood for scribing